mikegagnon/type_class_tech_talk/README.md

 What is a type class?
 ---------------------

-In Scala, a *type class* is a trait that defines functionality associated with one or more types, but is unrelated to the type hierarchy of those types.
+In Scala, a *type class* is a trait that defines functionality associated with one or more types --- but is unrelated to the type hierarchy of those types.

 For example Scala's [`Ordering`](http://www.scala-lang.org/api/current/index.html#scala.math.Ordering) trait is a type class (which is analagous to Java's